RWTH-EBC/AixOCAT/CONTRIBUTING.md

 | [Git Workflow](https://github.com/RWTH-EBC/AixOCAT/wiki/Git-Workflow)  | How to manage working with Git and AixOCAT |
 | [How to..](https://github.com/RWTH-EBC/AixOCAT/wiki/How-to..) | Divers helpful tutorials |

-If you feel that something is missing, confuses you or is not in the right place, don't hesitate to put that in a new Issue!
+If you feel that something is missing, confuses you or is not in the right place, don't hesitate to put that in a new issue!